In-Situ Mass Stabilisation

 Mechanical Mixing

 The IMS tool is deployed across the treatment area in a systematic grid pattern.
 Binder is injected and blended mechanically to the design depth, forming a uniform stabilised mass without excavation or spoil removal.
+GSI's onsite grout batching plant reduces truck movements and fuel cost.

 Step 3